Geduifx/My-first-SQL-project/README.md

 For next project it would be nice to create own Python script to performed customized scraping and get a cleaner data, automate load to SQL.

-I analysed data with SQL.
+[I analysed data with SQL.]
 Only 4 job titles contained SQL, so I arranged job titles in to 10 categories:

+[I analysed data with SQL.]: <https://github.com/Geduifx/My-first-SQL-project/blob/main/Queries.sql>

 ![](Images/10titles.png)

 Then I imported query results to Power BI and visualized them.
 For next project I would like to setup server level connection between SQL database and Power BI.

 ![](Images/10chart.png)

-[List of used SQL queries]

-[List of used SQL queries]: <https://github.com/Geduifx/My-first-SQL-project/blob/main/Queries.sql>

 Main issues I faced: mix of upper and lower case letters, different wording for same job positions, two languages (EN, LT), different punctuations.